-African horse sickness is one of the most serious viral infection of horses because of the high mortality, over 70% following infection.
-The disease is mainly insect-borne viral disease.
+African horse sickness is one of the most serious viral infections of horses because of the high mortality, over 70% following infection.
+The disease is mainly an insect-borne viral disease.
 The disease is caused by an RNA orbivirus, of which there are 9 distinct serotypes, and it is transmitted by the biting midge of the Culicoides species.

 The disease is known by the fever and body temperature may rise up to 104-105 F, sweating of the supraorbital fossa, facial tissue, neck, thorax, brisket and shoulder, dyspnea, coughing and finally death.

 You must establish the quarantine zone and you must control the movement of animals.
 You should keep horse house insect-free and thus control the vectors.
 You can vaccinate your horse to develop immunity against the disease and polyvalent vaccine achieves the best protection against all serotypes.